Johann Christian and Carl Phillip Emanuel were both sons of this famous Baroque composer.

 Who is J.S.
 Bach?

-This triad has a major 3rd on the bottom and a minor 3rd on top.
+This triad has a minor 3rd on the bottom and a major 3rd on top.

-The major scale that is placed at the top of the Circle of 5ths.
+The major scale that is placed immediately to the right of C major in the circle of 5ths.

 This kind of step occurs between the 3rd and 4th notes, and between the 7th and 8th notes of a major scale.